 It quickly becomes apparent, to you and the board, that this problem is not going to be as simple as assigning each unit a special assessment.
-You just hope it can all be figured out before the rain begins to trickle into your home.
+You just hope it can all be figured out before the rain begins to trickle in.

 Unfortunately this is not an uncommon scenario; we see it on a daily basis.
-Many of the aging projects in the Seattle and Bellevue areas are just beginning to see some of the major expense items that Association members will incur.
+Many of the aging common interest communities are just beginning to see some of the major expense items that Association members will incur.
 It can be very easy to put off adequately saving for a roof replacement which is 15 years away.
 The truth is that someone will have to, eventually, Pay the Piper.

 As the above example shows and has been our experience, dues are rarely increased to keep up with actual inflation rates.
 This will result in an annual shortfall of reserve levels that will increase every year that dues are not raised to match inflation rates.
-Interest on reserve balances will help to offset this but are typically much less than inflation rates of 3-4%.
-This results in a reserve balance that may grow over the time but will fall short of the reserve level that is necessary to pay for the cost of the component replacement.
+Interest on reserve balances will help to offset this but are typically much less than historical inflation rates of 3-4% in the construction industry.
+This results in a reserve balance that may grow over the time but will fall short of the reserve balance that is necessary to pay for the cost of the common area project.

 The easiest way to prevent the above situation is to adequately plan for such a common area component failure and replacement.
-A Reserve Study would have been an excellent tool from which this Association could have created and followed a financial plan that caters to their specific needs.
-The above storyline highlights some of the benefits this Association would have seen from having a catered Reserve Study completed.
+A Reserve Study would have been an excellent tool from which this Association could have created and followed a funding model that caters to their specific needs.
+The above storyline highlights some of the benefits this Association would have seen from having a Reserve Study completed.

 Associations young and old can all benefit from a reserve study.

-Newer communities will be in a more advantageous position as they will be able to benefit from the time until large component failures are likely a reality.
-Dues can be raised modestly over time so that reserve levels are in line with expectations of components expenses.
+Newer communities will be in a more advantageous position as they will be able to benefit from time; large common area projects are likely in the distance future which allows plenty of time to adequately reserve for them.
+Dues can be raised modestly over time versus a large special assessment later.

-Older communities will be provided a clear report on the current situation of the reserve level and they will be able to address component condition levels and plan for future expected failures/repairs.
+Older communities will be provided a clear report on the current situation of the reserve level and they will be able to plan for future expected failures/repairs.
 If assessments are to be incurred they can often be minimized with adequately forethought.